imademethink/TypeScript_Playwright_API_BDD_Allure_Framework/README.md

 # 📖 About

-This repository provides a simple and beginner-friendly **TypeScript Playwright API BDD Automation Framework** migrated from a Python Playwright + Behave framework.
+This repository provides a simple and beginner-friendly **TypeScript Playwright API BDD Automation Framework**

 The framework uses: